DarrylCD/project-showcase/HOSMS.md

 # 🏨 Hotel Oyster Suite Management System (HOSMS)

 A standalone Windows application developed for **Hotel Oyster Suite** to streamline daily hotel operations like check-ins, check-outs, payments, and revenue tracking.
-This tool is built for front-desk and administrative use, combining a responsive desktop UI with a powerful embedded database backend.
+This tool is built for front-desk and administrative use, combining a responsive desktop UI with a powerful embedded database backend with automatic backup and restore capabilities.

 ---